Some of the numbers presented in this website may not be the most recent available

 The Portuguese first sighted the Carolines in the 16th century and Spain then incorporated them into the Spanish East Indies.
 Settlements were established in the 19th century with a town founded on Pohnpei in 1887.
 In 1899, after the Spanish–American War, they were sold to Germany and became part of German New Guinea.

-Japan captured them in World War I, administering as part of the South Pacific Mandate until World War 2 when they became part of the USA Trust Territory of the Pacific Islands.
+Japan captured the islands in World War I, administering them as part of the South Pacific Mandate until World War 2 when they became part of the USA Trust Territory of the Pacific Islands.
 In 1979 the 4 states merged in association with the USA whilst Palau, the Marshall Islands, and the Northern Marianas chose not to participate.

 Independence was then gained in 1986.
 The isolated islands now depend on farming and fishing, some phosphate mining, and financial assistance from the USA.